Damahandi/e-commerce-system/scripts/notes.md

 Lambda Functions GraphQL API Microservices Firewalls I find that the harder I work, the more luck I seem to have.
 Docker Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
 Great things never come from comfort zones.
 Multi-threading Frontend The only way to do great work is to love what you do.
 Zero Downtime Deployment JWT A/B Testing Version Control Content Delivery Network Agile Edge Computing Code Review Optimization RabbitMQ API
-DevOps Blockchain Containerization Code Review Testing Quantum Computing
+DevOps Blockchain Containerization Code Review Testing Quantum Computing I find that the harder I work, the more luck I seem to have.
+Python Kafka Machine Learning Innovation distinguishes between a leader and a follower.
+IoT Act as if what you do makes a difference.
+It does.
+CI/CD Dream big and dare to fail.
+Scalability Docker Pull Request